AlgoMaster Logo

 Understanding the Problem

 We need to determine whether a string is "almost" a palindrome.
-That means it either already reads the same forwards and backwards, or it can become one by removing exactly one character.
+That means it either already reads the same forwards and backwards, or it can become one by removing at most one character.

 Key Constraints:

-• s consists of lowercase English letters → No need to worry about case sensitivity, spaces, or special characters.
-Simplifies character comparison.
+• s consists of lowercase English letters → Comparisons are plain character equality, with no case folding or skipping of non-alphanumeric characters.

 Approach 1: Brute Force